ishanpranav/rebus/Design.md

 At an _uninhabited_ planet, a player may
 - _accept_ cargo or
-- _deposit_ cargo
+- _deposit_ cargo.
 ## Interactions
 Aside from out-of-game communication, players may order a spacecraft to broadcast information to all other spacecraft within its region: They may transmit
-- simple textual messages
+- simple textual messages and
 - navigational information enabling recipients to autopilot to a planet or star.

 ## Future considerations